Eddie Kadi: Acting

 shot in Africa (Lagos, Nigeria) and premiered at the 51st London Film Festival.

 He also appears as Reggy in Shank (2010);

 the parking attendant, Tunde, in Anuvahood (2011);

 and the Radio DJ in Gone Too Far!
 (2013).

 Music

 Kadi has also featured vocally alongside UK Hip Hop Artist Sway and was invited to Senegal in 2008 to host the inauguration of the Senegalese rap artist Akon on his "Konfidence Foundation".
-He has been heavily Involved in the rise of afrobeats and its presence in the UK.

-He has hosted various concerts including Wizkid, Davido, Burnaboy and many other artists.
-Kadi joined Wizkid, Yemi Alade and Harmonize on an Australian tour as the host.
-He has presented The All Africa Music awards in 2019 and 2021 alongside South African superstar Pearl Thusi.

-Kadi is the current host of the biggest Afrobeats festival in the world Afronation.